ietf-wg-webtrans/webtrans-wg-materials/charter.md

 blocking; its ability to be deployed and used reliably under different network conditions; and the ability to integrate protocol use into the Web security model.
-The working group will not define new transport protocols but will instead use existing protocols such as QUIC and TLS.
+The working group will not define new transport protocols but will instead use existing protocols such as QUIC and TLS/TCP.

 The group will pay attention to security issues arising from the above scenarios so as to ensure against creation of new